-Rare serious complications include:
+Rare serious complications are:

 - A small hole can be produced in the wall of the gullet, stomach or duodenum.
-This is called a perforation and the risk of this is about 1 in every 3000 patients.
+This is called a perforation and the risk of this is about 1 in every 2000 patients.
 If this were to happen, you would need to be admitted to hospital and it might require an operation to treat it. - There is a small risk of bleeding from the gastrointestinal tract.
-This happens in about 1 in every 3000 patients.
+This happens in about 1 in every 5000 patients.
 Bleeding usually settles spontaneously.
+If further endoscopic treatment is needed this may require the use of a trans-oral endoscopy, to enable specialist treatment.
 You may require a blood transfusion and, in very rare circumstances, an operation. - Death associated with an upper gastrointestinal endoscopy is incredibly rare with a risk of approximately 1 in 25,000 patients. - There is a small risk of an allergic reaction to the local anaesthetic (numbing) spray administered prior to the procedure.
 Less commonly, there may be an allergic reaction to the endoscopy equipment or other chemicals and substances used within the endoscopy unit.